-The Nomination Committee undertakes annually a formal evaluation of the Board's performance.
+The Nomination Committee undertakes annually a formal evaluation of the Board and Board Committees' performance.

-The Nomination Committee undertakes, annually a performance evaluation of the Board, assessing the knowledge, skills and experience of individual Directors and of the Board collectively and reports to the Board accordingly.
-To this end, the Board Chairperson conducts the assessment of individual Board members' contributions to the Board, presents the results to the Nomination Committee and agrees the areas of improvement with individual Board members.
-The Board acts on the results of the evaluation by recognising the strengths and addressing the weaknesses.
-Additionally, the Board takes note of the self-evaluation reports of the Board Committees.
+C.6.1.
+The Nomination Committee undertakes, annually an assessment of the Board and Board Committees' structure, size, composition and performance, based on a self-evaluation questionnaire, as provided for in the Board and Board Committees Evaluation Policy.
+The Nomination Committee, also, annually assesses the knowledge, skills and experience of individual Directors and of the Board collectively and reports to the Board accordingly.
+To this end, the Board Chairperson conducts the assessment of the Non-Executive Directors' contributions to the Board, presents the results to the Nomination Committee and agrees the areas of improvement.
+The Board and Board Committees act on the results of the evaluation by recognising the strengths and addressing the weaknesses.